adobe-fonts/cff2-hint-ordering-test/README.md

 matching stems rather than a linear scan).
 Any such rasterizer already complies with the proposed change to the specification.

 This branch of the repository contains the original sources for the font.
+Note that these sources require a case-sensitive filesystem, which is not true of Mac OS or Windows by default.

 It can be built by running: